310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 A signature is a signature.
 It won’t be completely useless to you, I hope.

 Here.
 Please accept them.
 {% endbubble %}

 {% bubble Keito v2 %}
 Ahh… Thank you, this is tremendously helpful.

 You’re right, this is a lot of signatures.
 I’m grateful; we’ve gotten much closer to establishing the Student Council now.
 {% endbubble %}

 {% bubble Chiaki past %}
 Is that so.
 Mhm, well then, I’m glad I was helpful.
 {% endbubble %}

 {% bubble Keito v2 %}
 Indeed.
 Truthfully, I wasn’t expecting much from you[^13], but—
 {% endbubble %}

 {% bubble Chiaki past %}
 …“You”*?
 {% endbubble %}

 {% bubble Keito v2 %}
 Ah, erm… I didn’t have very high expectations of you—I had forgotten that I’d even asked for help, since I’ve been asking almost everyone around.
 {% endbubble %}

 {% bubble Chiaki past %}
 I’m not surprised.
-Hehe, you were just asking around shamelessly.
+Heheh, you were just asking around shamelessly.
 {% endbubble %}

 {% bubble Keito v2 %}
 Hmph.
 That’s what we need to do—otherwise, ordinary people like us can’t change a thing.

 …Oh.
 That was rude of me to lump you in as “us.”
 I apologize.
 {% endbubble %}

 {% bubble Chiaki past %}
 No, I think you’re right.
 This world is probably run by a small, limited number of geniuses.
 {% endbubble %}

 {% bubble Keito v2 %}
 No. I think it looks that way, and that might be the case, but… I don’t want it to be.

 When I was young, I thought I was a special being.
 But there is always someone better.
 I must be ordinary, but… I refuse to spend my life looking down because of that.

 Morisawa, was it?
 If the likes of*—I mean, if you feel the same, I hope you’ll continue to support me and the Student Council.
 I’ll show them what ordinary people can do.
 {% endbubble %}

 {% bubble Chiaki past %}
 Of course.
 I’m cheering you on.
 I hope you manage to establish the Student Council.

-… Whoops.
+…Whoops.
 I actually snuck out of a practice session, so I need to head back now.
 I saw you from the window, Hasumi-kun, so I rushed down here.
 {% endbubble %}

 {% bubble Keito v2 %}
 Hmph.
 Sorry for taking up your time.
 But you could’ve just talked to me in the classroom, since we’re in the same class; there was no need to do it now.
 {% endbubble %}

 {% bubble Chiaki past %}
 Yes.
 But isn’t it nice to hear good news as soon as possible?